theboss1485/employee-tracker/README.md

 For the option of viewing the total utilized budget of a department, you will need to select a department.
 Then, the system will total up the salaries of all the employees who are in roles that belong to that department, and display the result in a table.

+The "Quit the Application" option will stop the program.

 ## Credits